goeaway/SeleniumFluentAPI/README.md

 ### Usage

-Now instantiate your domain and use the `Execution.New()` to create a new `Execution` in a unit test:
+Now instantiate your domain and use the `Execution.New()` to create a new `Execution` in a unit test, then access the domain via it's default page using the `Access` method:

 ```
 [TestMethod]